ObsidianLabs/Black-IDE/README.md

 When Ethereum node is up and running, click *Explorer* tag on the top-right corner to switch to Block Explorer.
 Block Explorer provides tool to query information at a given address that usually includes token information and transaction history.

 Click the arrow next to *Explorer* tag, and select the address you would like to query from the drop-down list.
 Users should now see the information being pulled up on the screen.
-Meanwhile, you may also manually key in an address to view its corresponding information.
+Meanwhile, user may also manually key in an address to view its corresponding information.
 Ethereum Studio currently does not support display of transaction history on local Ethereum node.
 Switching to testnet or mainnet to display transaction history associated with the address.

 <p align="center">
   <img src="./screenshots/explorer.png" width="720px">